 (g) not to access and use the Service via programmatic, scripted or any other automated means without our prior written consent;

-(h) not to use the Service in a manner that is likely to harm the reputation of Jisc.
-This includes, but is not limited to:
+(h) not to use the Service in a manner that is likely to harm the reputation of Jisc;

 (j) to ensure that the Primary Contact is responsible for the use of the Service within your organisation including timely deletion of user accounts and data and to manage other requests on behalf of your organisation.

 3. Charges and Payment